kgersen/Allegiance/README.md

 ## building
 * with Visual Studio Code:
     * create a the file `.vscode/settings.json` with `{cmake.generator": "Ninja"}` in it.
+    * launch VSCode and install the CMake extension
+    * open the source folder
+    * choose a 32 bit build kit when asked
-    * launch VSCode and install the CMake extension - open the source folder and build in the CMake left side panel
+    * build in the CMake left side panel
-* command line:
-    * ninja: `cmake -DCMAKE_BUILD_TYPE:STRING=Debug -S . -B ./build -G Ninja`

 # Main projects (binaries)